roc-streaming/qa/reports/20250210_gh712_peak_jitter/07--ether--spikes/README.md

     ``` example
     reclog -o roc_recv.log roc-recv -vv -s rtp+rs8m://0.0.0.0:10001 -r rs8m://0.0.0.0:10002 -c rtcp://0.0.0.0:10003 --plc beep --dump roc_recv.csv
     ```

+-   **generating load**

+    On receiver (`dell-xps15.lan`):

+    ``` example
+    ssh ubuntu@raspberrypi-4b-ubuntu.eth cat /dev/random > /dev/null
+    ```

+    We run this from time to time during the benchmark, from 0 to 4 streams simultaneously.
+When there were many parallel instances, you can see high jitter spikes on the plot.

 -   **run csvplotter**